Welcome to the Leadership Studies Program

 - PLCY 311: Women in Leadership

-The Leadership Studies Program is interdisciplinary, and therefore open to undergraduate students from any major.
-A link to the online application for the both the minor and certificate will be made available here on this website once per semester for a period of 3-4 weeks.
+The Leadership Studies Program is transdisciplinary, and therefore is relevant and open to undergraduate students from any major.
+A link to the online application for the both the minor and certificate is provided below.
 Before applying, please make sure you meet the following eligibility requirements:

-- You are currently enrolled in HESI 217 or have completed HESI 217 with a C- or better.
+- You are currently completing HESI/LEAD 217 or have completed HESI/LEAD 217 with a C- or better.

 - You are in good academic standing

 - You have at least one full academic year left before you graduate from UMD

 - You understand and accept that no more than 9 credits of leadership studies coursework taken prior to admittance into the program will count toward completion of the minor/certificate.

 The application contains three sections: (1) Personal Information; (2) Leadership Studies Coursework (your plans for completing the program requirements), and (3) Short Answer Questions (highlighting your interest in/readiness for this program).
 Applicants should review the program requirements and list of various courses on the menu above prior to filling out this application and/or or have them up on their screen while filling out the application.
 Please note that students accepted to the program are permitted to make adjustments to their coursework plan by meeting and discussing with one of our LSP academic advisors.
 It may also be helpful for applicants to prepare responses to the short answer questions on a separate document before placing them in the application, as work may not "save" within the application prior to submitting.
 For reference, the short answer questions are listed here.
 Responses should be approximately 250-300 words for each: